JacksonDynamics/React_Airbnb/README.md

 # React Airbnb Module

 #### This project was designed to take my React skills to the next level by creating an AirBnB Experiences clone.
+I utilized HTML/CSS, JavaScript, and of course React to build this page.

 <img src="" width="600px" />